You’ve probably heard the term phantom pregnancy before. But do you know what it is and how it happens?

 Temporarily cutting down her meals to help dry up the milk supply

 You should always discuss these treatment options with your vet first.

 Medical treatment involves using the drug cabergoline, which inhibits the production of prolactin.

 “Your dog may also lose condition as she burns calories to produce milk.
-She could also become aggressive and could bite through no fault of her own.
-In some cases, this may lead to the dog being euthanised” says Sophie.
+She could also become aggressive and bite through no fault of her own.
+In some cases, this may lead to the dog being euthanized,” says Sophie.

 If your dog is spayed while she’s suffering from a phantom pregnancy, her symptoms will often continue even after she’s been spayed.
 This can be a problem for dogs suffering from covert phantom pregnancies, as they won’t have been showing any signs.